-Our team consists of very high-achieving young Africans, mostly under the age of 25, who have attended prestigious schools including Duke, Princeton, UCL, Cambridge; have competed at the Olympics; have been employed by top global organizations like Goldman Sachs, Boston Consulting Group, Rolls Royce, McKinsey, Accenture, UNESCO and Google; and have built organizations that have cumulatively impacted the lives of over 50,000 people: from making mental health counselling more accessible across the continent, to implementing programs to defeating Boko Haram in West Africa, and implementing technology solutions for agriculture.
+Africave’s team consists of very high-achieving young Africans, who have attended prestigious schools including Duke, Princeton, UCL, Cambridge; have competed at the Olympics; have been employed by top global organizations like Goldman Sachs, Boston Consulting Group, Rolls Royce, McKinsey, Accenture, UNESCO and Google; and have built organizations that have cumulatively impacted the lives of over 50,000 people: from making mental health counselling more accessible across the continent, to implementing programs to defeating Boko Haram in West Africa, and implementing technology solutions for agriculture.

 Derick is an award-winning social entrepreneur who works in education, technology, social entrepreneurship, and disability field.
 He is the founder of Tech Era, a social enterprise that uses technology to transform the lives of persons with disabilities, organizations and educational institutions.
 He also leads the partnership, innovations and marketing team at Rakatalabs, a skilled software team that crafts cutting-edge technology for clients.
 He is also the head of Science and Innovations at the National Resource Center for Children with Disability and Co-founder and COO of Daachi, a non-profit.